thetastate1/RedSeaHA/README.md

 3. Add manual advance trigger for ReefMat
 4. Lights
 5. Figure out what "st" and "pd" is for in setting pump values
-6. Add manual doser capability
+6. Add manual doser capability and additional sensors
 7. ATO
 8. Perhaps there is a more efficient way to create HA sensors dynamically from a JS function call in node-red rather than creating a node for each sensor